Rules for the 2017-2018 Season

-There have been a couple rule changes this year (highlighted below).
+There have been no rule changes this year.

 3. Disputes: Disputes should be settled at the team level if possible.
 Either team, before its next match, may ask the President to decide the dispute at a place convenient to the President.
 The President's decision may be appealed to the team captains in the division(s) affected, whose decision shall be final.
 Rule 3 applies to all rule disputes.

 4. Eligibility: All players MUST be 21 years old and must not have played for another team during the current season.
 Each team's roster maximum is 16 players; its roster minimum is 6 players.
 See Rule 13 for matches with less than 6 players.

 5. Rosters: Rosters MUST be turned in the Division Bar (Monte Carlo) by December 1st (one point deduction for each week the roster is late).
 After Dec.
 1st, each team must keep an updated roster, naming all eligible players.
 Adds (and drops, if required by Rule 6) must be called in to Tom BEFORE the start of the match in which the added player(s) plays.

 6. Adds and Drops: A player may be added after the team's roster is submitted.
 To add a player to a full roster, one rostered player must be dropped.
 A dropped player is barred from playing for the rest of the season and playoffs.
 Any game played by a player who has not qualified under Rules 4, 5 & 6 is forfeited.

 7. Team Removal: If a team does not make up matches under Rule 11, the team shall be removed from the league.
 The points won and lost in matches played by that team during the season leg will be removed and the rest of its games will be "byed."